isomerpages/moe-chijkc/_sec-1-registration/Understanding Curriculum Matters.md

 Successful candidates posted to:

 *   **Malay (Special Programme) and Chinese (Special Programme) Zonal Centers** are to refer to the respective school website for instructions on registration.
-Please refer to your _Choosing your Secondary Schools 2021_ booklet,pages C-1 and C-2 for a list of these zonal centres.
-*   **MOE Language Centres (Bishan and Newton)** are to confirm the acceptance of the offer and complete the online registration at **[https://www.moelc.moe.edu.sg/](https://www.moelc.moe.edu.sg/)** from **Wednesday, 22 December 2021 to Thursday, 6 January 2022**.
+*   **MOE Language Centres (Bishan and Newton)** are to confirm the acceptance of the offer and complete the online registration at [https://www.moelc.moe.edu.sg](https://www.moelc.moe.edu.sg/)/ from **Friday, 23 December 2023 to Thursday, 6 January 2023**.

-For students who are eligible for the Third Language but did not apply online previously upon receipt of PSLE result and now wish to apply in December, please collect a form from MOE Language Centre (MOELC).
+For students who are eligible for the **Third Language\*** but did not apply online previously upon receipt of PSLE result and now wish to apply in December, please collect a form from MOE Language Centre (MOELC).
 MOELC will only issue application forms to students who are eligible.

+*For students who are eligible for the **Asian Languages Programme** but did not apply online previously upon receipt of PSLE result and now wish to apply in December, please collect a form from General Office.
+Completed form must be returned to the General Office by **Tuesday, 10 January 2023**.

 Any late application will be subjected to availability of vacancy.